 In today’s technology-based environment, omnichannel customer service (OCS) is essential to providing a satisfying customer experience.
-Omnichannel customer service not only focuses on providing multiple channels of interaction with a customer, but also integrates those channels in such a way that customers can seamlessly transition from one channel to another in the same interaction.
+Omnichannel customer service not only focuses on providing multiple channels of interaction with a customer, but also integrates those multichannels in such a way that customers can seamlessly transition from one channel to another in the same interaction.

-Company X provides customer service through phone, live chat, and email channels.
-An agent is interacting with a customer through live chat, but is having trouble resolving the customer’s issue through that channel.
-Without omnichannel customer service, the agent may recommend that the customer ends the live chat and calls to speak with an agent over the phone.
-In this case, the customer essentially has to start a new interaction with a new agent.
-This can be a waste of time and a disjointed experience, leaving the customer feeling frustrated and unsatisfied, regardless of the issue being resolved.
+Travel Company X provides customer service and engagement through phone, live chat, and email channels.
+An agent is interacting with a customer through live web chat, but is having trouble resolving the customer’s problem through that touchpoint.
+Without omnichannel customer service, the agent may recommend that the customer ends the live chat and calls to speak with an agent over their smartphone.
+In this case, the customer essentially has to start a new interaction with a new call centre agent, which is not at all the best practice, strategy or process if you want to deliver excellent customer service.

-With omnichannel customer service, the agent conducting the live chat can pick up the phone and call the customer directly to continue the interaction with the added benefit of a live voice conversation.
-The customer doesn’t have to repeatedly explain the issue nor spend time switching from one channel to another and dealing with a different employee every single time.
+But with omnichannel customer service, the agent conducting the live chat can pick up the phone and call the customer directly to continue the interaction and gather important data or insight with the added benefit of a live voice conversation and personalized approach.
+The customer doesn’t have to repeatedly explain the issue about your retail product or service nor spend time switching from one channel to another and dealing with a different employee every single time.

 Providing Omnichannel Customer Service

 Most importantly, customer service channels cannot operate in silos.
-True OCS means that agents are trained and able to handle multiple channels of communication concurrently.
-Not only does this allow an agent to use multiple channels in a single customer interaction, switching as needed, but it makes more efficient use of an agent’s time overall.
-For example, if there is a lull in phone calls, an agent can reply to emails or participate in a live chat during that time.
+True OCS means that agents are trained and able to handle multiple channels of communication concurrently and on a real-time basis.
+Not only does this allow an agent to use multichannels in a single customer interaction, switching as needed, but it makes more efficient use of an agent’s time overall.
+For example, if there is a lull in phone calls, an agent can reply to emails, blog post comments and website inquiries, attend to queries on Facebook Messenger or Twitter, or participate in a live chat during that time.
 This reduces agent downtime, as well as potential wait times for the customers.

 While customers may not know the term “omnichannel customer service”, they certainly appreciate the experience of getting exactly what they need, when they need it, through the method that is most convenient for them at any given moment.